Kunjung/Xero-Oauth-Integration/README.md

 ## Setup instructions

-1. Go to xero folder and add a .env file.
+1. Add a .env file in the root folder.
 It should look like this:
 ```
 XERO_CLIENT_ID=your-client-id
 XERO_CLIENT_SECRET=your-client-secret